Royal Greenhouses of Laeken: Winter Garden

-The largest greenhouse, the round-domed Winter Garden (1874) with a diameter of 57 m and a height of 25 m, is made up of a number of concentric cast iron trusses, which are additionally supported halfway through their span by a circular Doric colonnade.
-The start and end points of the trusses rest on the ground so that the greenhouse presents the image of a glass dome supported by flying buttresses.
+The largest greenhouse is the round-domed Winter Garden, built in 1874.
+With a diameter of 57 m and a height of 25 m, it is made up of a number of concentric cast iron trusses, which are supported halfway through their span by a circular Doric colonnade.
+The trusses' starting and ending points rest on the ground, giving the greenhouse the appearance of a glass dome supported by flying buttresses.
 Its enormous dimensions made it possible to plant Congolese palm trees in the rotunda.
 This Winter Garden, the main building of the complex, was also of great importance for the development of cast-iron architecture.